blockpass-org/blockpass/docs/kyc-connect-dashboard/installation-script.md

   If you already have your own https proxy (ex: Nginx) you can skip this by typing `No`.

-  But if you want to host the solution using HTTPS/SSL press Enter and it will ask for your public/private keys.
+  If you want to host the solution using HTTPS/SSL press Enter and it will ask for your certificate public/private keys.

   - `SSL Certificate` of your domain.

-    Paste the content of certificate file.
+    Paste the content of the certificate file.
 It usually starts with "-----BEGIN CERTIFICATE-----" and ends with "-----END CERTIFICATE-----"

     It should probably contain multiple certificates (Primary - Intermediate - Root)